 Wordfence

-Wordfence is the plugin most of our clients have already heard of, usually because a previous developer installed it and never configured it properly.
-It combines a firewall, malware scanner, and login security into one dashboard, which is both its strength and its weakness.
+Wordfence is the name most clients already know, usually because someone installed it and walked away without proper configuration.
+It rolls firewall, malware scan, and login security into one dashboard.
+That is both convenient and complicated.

-Best for: agencies and site owners who want one plugin doing everything, with enough granular control to satisfy a technical team.
+Best for: agencies and owners who want a single tool that covers everything, with enough switches and knobs for a technical team.

-Pricing: The free tier is genuinely usable, and premium plans unlock real-time threat intelligence and are worth it for anything client-facing.
+Pricing: The free tier is genuinely useful, and premium plans add real‑time threat intelligence that is worth it on any public‑facing site.

-Limitation: the scanning process is resource-heavy on shared hosting.
-We've had to move sites to better hosting tiers purely to run Wordfence without triggering CPU limits.
+Limitation: scanning is heavy on shared hosting.
+We have moved sites up hosting tiers purely so Wordfence would not trip CPU limits.

 Sucuri

-Sucuri takes a different approach: most of its heavy lifting happens at the edge, before traffic reaches your server, not inside WordPress itself.
-That architecture is why we recommend it for clients who've already been hit once and can't afford a repeat.
+Sucuri pushes most of the work to the edge, stopping traffic before it reaches your server rather than doing it inside WordPress.
+That design is why we recommend it for anyone who has already been hit and cannot risk a repeat.

-Best for: sites that have already been compromised and need cleanup plus ongoing edge-level firewall protection.
+Best for: sites that were compromised and need clean‑up plus ongoing, edge‑level firewall protection.

-Pricing: the free plugin handles basic scanning and hardening; the paid firewall and cleanup service is available on a separate subscription through Sucuri's website.
+Pricing: the free plugin covers basic scanning and hardening.
+The paid firewall and clean‑up service is a separate subscription through Sucuri’s site.

-Limitation: the best protection requires routing DNS through their firewall, an extra setup step some site owners resist.
-It's not purely an install-and-forget plugin.
+Limitation: the strongest protection means routing DNS through their firewall, an extra step some owners resist.
+It is not pure install‑and‑forget.

 iThemes Security

-iThemes Security (now often bundled under SolidWP branding) leans hard into hardening WordPress configuration rather than just bolting on a scanner.
-It's the plugin we reach for when a client's site has been neglected for years and needs a full audit.
+iThemes Security, now often under the SolidWP banner, focuses on hardening WordPress itself rather than just slapping on a scanner.
+It is our pick when a site has been neglected for years and needs a proper audit.

-Best for: agencies doing a security clean-up on an older or poorly maintained WordPress install.
+Best for: agencies doing a security clean‑up on older or poorly maintained WordPress installs.

-Pricing: The free version (now called Solid Security Basic) covers hardening basics and brute-force protection, includes basic two-factor authentication, and provides basic site scanning for known vulnerabilities, plus a Google Safe Browsing blocklist check.
-Paid tiers (Solid Security Pro, from $99/year) add advanced 2FA options like passkeys and device trust, scheduled malware scan scheduling, Patchstack virtual patching, and user activity logging.
+Pricing: The free version (now Solid Security Basic) covers hardening basics and brute‑force protection, includes basic two‑factor authentication, and runs basic site scans for known vulnerabilities, plus a Google Safe Browsing blocklist check.
+Paid tiers (Solid Security Pro, from $99/year) add advanced 2FA such as passkeys and device trust, scheduled malware scans, Patchstack virtual patching, and user activity logging.

 MalCare

-MalCare scans off-server, so the scanning load never hits your client's hosting resources.
-For agencies juggling dozens of sites on shared or mid-tier hosting, that's a genuine relief.
+MalCare scans off‑server, so it does not burn your client’s hosting resources.
+If you are juggling dozens of sites on shared or mid‑tier hosting, that matters.

-Best for: agencies managing multiple client sites who need automated malware removal without babysitting each scan.
+Best for: agencies running multiple sites that want automated malware removal without babysitting each scan.

-Pricing: freemium, with automated cleanup and multi-site management reserved for paid plans.
+Pricing: freemium, with automated clean‑up and multi‑site management on paid plans.

 WP Cerber

-WP Cerber gets less attention than the bigger names, but its login and brute-force protection are among the tightest we've tested.
-It's popular with developers who want fine control without a bloated interface.
+WP Cerber flies under the radar, but its login and brute‑force protection is among the tightest we have tested.
+Developers like it for precise control without a bloated UI.

-Best for: developers and technical site owners who want granular brute-force and access control settings.
+Best for: developers and technical owners who want granular brute‑force and access‑control settings.

-Pricing: The free version already includes anti-spam protection, automated malware scans, and cloud-based threat protection, and it can be installed on unlimited sites.
-Paid tiers start at $99/year for a single site and mainly add per-site licensing for multiple properties, developer support, and a money-back guarantee, rather than unlocking new features.
+Pricing: The free version already includes anti‑spam, automated malware scans, and cloud threat protection, and it can be installed on unlimited sites.
+Paid tiers start at $99/year for a single site and mainly add per‑site licensing for multiple properties, developer support, and a money‑back guarantee rather than unlocking lots of new features.

 All In One WP Security

-All In One WP Security is the plugin we point beginners toward, largely because it explains security concepts in plain language rather than assuming prior knowledge.
-It's not the most powerful option here, but it's the most approachable.
+All In One WP Security is our beginner pick because it explains concepts in plain English instead of assuming you already know the drill.
+Not the most powerful here, but definitely the most approachable.

-Best for: first-time WordPress site owners or very small businesses managing their own security with no agency support.
+Best for: first‑time WordPress owners or very small businesses doing it themselves without agency help.

-Pricing: The plugin (now rebranded All-In-One Security, or AIOS) still has a solid free tier covering hardening, login security, and firewall rules, but it's no longer free-only.
-A Premium tier is now available, adding automatic malware scanning, uptime and response-time monitoring, country blocking, and advanced two-factor authentication.
+Pricing: The plugin (now rebranded All‑In‑One Security, or AIOS) still offers a strong free tier for hardening, login security, and firewall rules, but it is no longer free‑only.
+A Premium tier adds automatic malware scans, uptime and response‑time monitoring, country blocking, and advanced two‑factor authentication.

-Limitation: The free version still has no dedicated malware scanning.
-It hardens configuration and blocks brute force attempts, but won't tell you if malicious code has already been injected.
-That gap closes on the Premium tier, so this limitation only applies if you're staying on the free version.
+Limitation: the free version still lacks dedicated malware scanning.
+It hardens settings and blocks brute‑force attacks, but it will not tell you if code has already been injected.
+That gap closes on Premium, so the limitation only applies if you stay free.

 Comparison Table